Amonkhet/Memory-Chambers/REPORT.md

 **Game Playthrough Video**

 We understand that our puzzle game might be challenging.
-Following are a complete playthrough of our game.
+Here is a complete playthrough of our game: